Checkpoint Therapeutics Inc. (CKPT) poses a Brand-New Opportunity for Investors with beta value of 1.65

 Technical Analysis of Checkpoint Therapeutics Inc. (CKPT)

-Now, what If we examine the latest scores posted by [Checkpoint Therapeutics Inc., CKPT].
-During the last 5-days, its volume was better the volume of 1.44 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 54.67% While, its Average True Range was 0.27.
+If we take a close look at the recent performances of Checkpoint Therapeutics Inc. (NASDAQ: CKPT), its last 5-days Average volume was 7.01 million that shows progress from its year to date volume of 1.45 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 38.44% While, its Average True Range was 0.27.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.